 Government and healthcare policies and federal, state, local or foreign regulations to address the COVID-19 pandemic may adversely affect our sales and revenue.
-Due to guarantines, travel restrictions, hospital policies and patient concerns regarding exposure to COVID-19, we have observed fewer patient/doctor interactions, we have also recently noted that the new patient productivity and initiation gueue has decreased since the COVID-19 outbreak and our representatives are having fewer inperson visits with health care providers, including for infusion of our products which may affect our sales in the future.
+Due to quarantines, travel restrictions, hospital policies and patient concerns regarding exposure to COVID-19, we have observed fewer patient/doctor interactions, we have also noted that the new patient productivity and initiation queue has decreased since the COVID-19 outbreak (particularly in our neurological indications) and our representatives are having fewer in-person visits with health care providers, including for infusion of our products which may affect our sales in the future.
 A decrease in the demand of our products could cause our cost of goods sold to increase due to expiration of inventory on hand, an increase in manufacturing overhead allocated to inventory sold and other factors.
-Our net product sales could also be adversely impacted by the negative effects the COVID-19 pandemic has had on the global economy, which could result in (i) an increased number of patients utilizing our patient access programs to receive free drug due to loss of employer-based health insurance, or other factors impacting their ability to afford our medicines; and (ii) patients increasingly seeking Medicaid coverage for our products, which would lead to higher gross-to-net revenue reductions compared to commercial insurance providers.
+Our net product sales could also be adversely impacted by the negative effects the COVID-19 pandemic has had on the global economy, which could result in (i) an increased number of patients utilizing our patient access programs to receive free drug due to loss of employerbased health insurance, or other factors impacting their ability to afford our medicines; and (ii) patients increasingly seeking Medicaid coverage for our products, which would lead to higher gross-to-net revenue reductions compared to commercial insurance providers.
+We are monitoring the impacts on our business of the growth in unemployment and loss of commercial insurance coverage and/or growth in Medicaid with higher discounts.